Become part of the story of EIFF

 John Huston was Honorary President of the Festival in 1953, and returned in 1972 when he proclaimed EIFF to be “the only film festival as such that’s worth a damn”.
 Gene Kelly came to Edinburgh in 1956 for the premiere of Invitation to the Dance at the New Victoria cinema, stating, "I have always been a confirmed believer in the "Film Festival" as an incentive to higher standards of creative work, and anyone who has been to Edinburgh will tell you that every visitor leaves with the resolve to do better things."
 Clint Eastwood, Nick Nolte, Kathryn Bigelow, Sean Connery, Ewan McGregor, Chloe Sevigny, Richard E. Grant, Sigourney Weaver, Jennifer Lawrence and Robert Carlyle -– just a few of the many amazing guests to have graced the Festival with their presence over the years.

-We are very proud to present our ed film fest memories 70th anniversary exhibition, featured at Festival Square, St Andrew Square and the Old College Quad, featuring a selection of rarely seen images from our archives which document some of the many highlights from the past 70 years of the Festival.
-We are also delighted to present Cover to Cover at Filmhouse: 70 years of EIFF programme covers, providing a journey into the visual identity of the Festival as well as an evolving snapshot of the changing face of graphic design in Scotland.
+In celebration of our special anniversary edition, we were proud to present our ed film fest memories 70th anniversary exhibition, featured at Festival Square, St Andrew Square and the Old College Quad, featuring a selection of rarely seen images from our archives which document some of the many highlights from the past 70 years of the Festival.
+We were also delighted to present Cover to Cover at Filmhouse: 70 years of EIFF programme covers, providing a journey into the visual identity of the Festival as well as an evolving snapshot of the changing face of graphic design in Scotland.

 Share Your Memories of EIFF